KDE/documentation-develop-kde-org/content/docs/getting-started/building/craft/index.md

 It will ask you a series of questions.
 Press Enter for all options to accept the defaults.

-Now you should have a new app option called `CraftRoot` in your main menu.
+Now you should have a new app entry called `CraftRoot` in your main menu.
 You can either use that for everything Craft related, or open Powershell/Terminal and run:

 ```powershell
 C:\CraftRoot\craft\craftenv.ps1